 - Install a better shell.
-[Try zsh.] - Experiment with file permissions & owners.
+[Try zsh.
+Try configuring it.] - Experiment with file permissions & owners.
 [Try chmod and chown.] - How to terminate arbitrary processes?
 [Try kill, pkill] - Install a modern desktop.
 [Try KDE or Gnome.] - Install an advanced editor.
-[Try VIM or Emacs.] - How to handle mail?
+[Try VIM, though you will need to configure it.
+At a minimum start with something like vim-sensible.
+The good stuff starts with plugins like ctrlp.] - How to handle mail?
 [Try an SMTP server like Postfix or OpenSMTPD.]